Book

 • Abdominal ultrasound, which is often the first test used when liver disease is suspected.

 • Magnetic resonance imaging (MRI) or computerized tomography (CT) scanning.
-These tests are better at finding mild liver fibrosis but can't tell NASH from NAFLD.
+These tests are better at finding excess liver fat and cirrhosis.

-• Transient elastography, a newer type of ultrasound that measures the stiffness of your liver.
-Liver stiffness is a sign of fibrosis or scarring.
+• Transient elastography, a newer type of ultrasound that measures the stiffness of the liver.
+Liver stiffness is a sign of scarring, also called.

-• Magnetic resonance elastography, which combines MRI imaging with sound waves to create a visual map, or elastogram, showing the stiffness of body tissues.
+• Magnetic resonance elastography, which combines MRI with sound waves to create a visual map, also called an elastogram, showing the stiffness of body tissues.

 Liver biopsy

-If other tests show signs of more-advanced liver disease or NASH, or if your test results are unclear, your doctor may suggest a liver biopsy.
+If other tests show signs of MASH, or if your test results are unclear, your healthcare professional may suggest a liver biopsy.
 Liver biopsy is a procedure to remove a small piece of tissue from your liver.
-It is usually done using a needle through the abdominal wall.
+It is usually done using a needle passed through the abdominal wall.
 The tissue sample is looked at in a lab for signs of inflammation and scarring.
-Liver biopsy is the best way to diagnose NASH and clearly shows the amount of liver damage.
+Liver biopsy is a way to diagnose MASH and find out the amount of liver damage, but in most people, noninvasive imaging tests are used instead.

 Treatment

-Treatment for NAFLD usually starts with weight loss.
-This can be done by eating a healthy diet, limiting portion sizes and exercise.
-Losing weight may improve other health problems that lead to NAFLD.
+Treatment for MASLD usually starts with weight loss.
+This can be done by eating a healthy diet, limiting portion sizes and exercising.
+Losing weight may improve other health conditions that can lead to MASLD.
 Typically, losing 10% of your body weight or more is recommended.
 But losing even 3% to 5% of your starting weight can have benefits.
-Weight-loss surgery or medicines also may be helpful for certain people.

-A new medicine is available to treat people who have NASH with moderate to severe liver scarring.
-Resmetirom (Rezdiffra) can help reduce the amount of fat that collects in the liver.
-This medicine is not recommended for people with cirrhosis.
-For those who have cirrhosis due to NASH, a liver transplant may be needed.
+Two medicines are available to treat people who have MASH with moderate to severe liver scarring.
+Resmetirom (Rezdiffra) and semaglutide can help reduce the amount of fat and scarring in the liver.
+These medicines are not recommended for people with cirrhosis.
+People who have cirrhosis due to MASH may need a liver transplant.

 With help from your health care team, you can take steps to manage nonalcoholic fatty liver disease.
 You can: